Sanctuary Zein Nile Chateau

 |The Nubia Cabin (20m2)||

-The essence of Nubian culture, this cabin is steeped in beautiful tradition reflected in its colours and ambiance.
+The essence of Nubian culture, this cabin is steeped in beautiful tradition reflected in its colors and ambiance.
 The room features twin beds.

 |The Lake Nasser Cabin||